WYKB: WYKB

 On December 31, 2016, WZDJ signed off air due to a lack of advertising support and financial issues, which included the collapse of the sale of the station.
 The station left a message on its Facebook page that signaled the end of the format and its website and stream were deleted.
 On January 2, 2017, the station flipped to a simulcast of country-formatted WKBX under the original ownership for the time being.
 On January 13, 2017, WZDJ changed its callsign to WYKB.

 On October 16, 2017, WYKB split from its simulcast with WKBX and changed its format to classic country, branded as "Jax Country 105.3".
 In January 2020, WYKB became "Jacksonville's JAX 105.3", keeping the classic country format, but with no commercials.

 In July 2021, the station switched to a Spanish rhythmic format as "Flow 105.3."
 Among its core artists were Daddy Yankee, Karol G, Maluma, Ozuna, J Balvin, Bad Bunny, Anitta, Nicky Jam, Natti Natasha and Wisin y Yandel.

+In January 2026, WYKB switched to a simulcast of sister station WEWC, which has a regional Mexican format.